Buying jewellery in Turkey

 - Rolled gold: Sometimes gold filled and rolled gold are used to describe the same technique.
 In theory rolled gold is a bit thinner than gold filled, but I’ve noticed these terms being used synonymously.
 Think of this as a gold & base metal sandwich: Thick layers of gold and base metal in-between.

-- Vermeil: A term specifically for gold plated silver.
+- Vermeil: A term specifically for silver rolled in gold.
 The stamp to look out for will be 925 (aka sterling silver).
+This is silver plated in a very thick layer of gold, just like the sandwich in the point above.

 Buying silver in Turkey